France to reallocate 2 billion euros for job creation

-PARIS France will reallocate 2 billion euros (1.6 billion pounds) from its 2013 budget to state-aided job creation as part of efforts to stem unemployment, Budget Minister Jerome Cahuzac said on Sunday.
+PARIS France will reallocate 2 billion euros ($2.6 billion) from its 2013 budget to state-aided job creation as part of efforts to stem unemployment, Budget Minister Jerome Cahuzac said on Sunday.

 Speaking on Europe 1 radio, Cahuzac said the government would raise its 6.5 billion euro budget reserve - usually kept for natural disasters or military operations - as a precaution.